,

 Reserved rating

-One way to get around this performance management issue is by using a tool like Actus Recognition.
+One way of gathering more objective data is by using a tool like Actus Recognition or Actus 360 & Survey.
 The Actus Recognition Module allows peers to recognise a colleague for their hard work based on a set of core values.
 For example, a colleague may recognise a colleague for demonstrating a ‘tenacious’ or ‘supportive’ attitude, detailing why.
+Actus 360 or Survey can ask specific questions around behaviours or performance of a number of peers or colleagues and collate the information graphically.
 By using such tools, managers can review this recognition against the employees’ ratings to help determine how accurate it is.

 A job well done